mumbleskates/data-structures/README.md

 ## This project contains sample code for implementing the following structures:

+### Queue

+This data structure, a Queue, is an abstract data type or a linear data structure, in which the first element is inserted from one end called REAR(or tail), and the deletion of existing element takes place from the other end called as FRONT(or head).

 ### Doubly Linked List

 This data structure is a linked data structure that consists of a set of sequentially linked records called nodes.
 Each